-There are 5 non-metallic mining sites in the Town of Turtle (Map 3-7).
+There is only one non-metallic mining site in the Town of Clinton (Map 3-7).
+It is located just northwest of the interchange at I-43 and Highway 140.
 Much of the sand and gravel in the area was brought here by a series of glaciers.
 Over time, as the glaciers moved south from what is now Upper Michigan and Canada, rock and other material accumulated within the glaciers.
 As the glaciers melted, most recently around 10,000 years ago, a mixture of sand, gravel and boulders was deposited in south central and eastern Wisconsin.
 There are also limestone and dolomite formations throughout the area, which predate the sand and gravel.

 State Administrative Code NR 135 establishes framework to regulate nonmetallic mining reclamation, to a best "post mining" land use, and Rock County enforces compliance with these regulations.
-In addition, the Town of Turtle regulates sand and gravel quarries, as a conditional use in the Special Use District.
+In addition, the Town of Clinton regulates sand and gravel quarries, as a conditional use in the Special Use District.
 The ordinance addresses abandonment of quarries, setbacks, required screening and lot size.
 It also prohibits the dumping of waste into quarries.